2019 – a year of Chinese wine adventures

 April 29: Golden Chopsticks Award, London

 Where a collaborative future for Chinese wine and culinary arts might turn into something fruitful in coming years, courtesy of Lu Ban Culinary Arts School.
-Seeds of ideas may have germinated on this night with another fated meeting with Gok Kwong, as well as culinary greats such as Ken Hom OBE, Ching He Huang, Nigel Haworth…
+Seeds of ideas may have germinated on this night with another fated meeting with Gok Kwan, as well as culinary greats such as Ken Hom OBE, Ching He Huang, Nigel Haworth…

 April 30: Michael Broadbent MW – re-married and re-published at age 92 – what a legend!